 Female pattern baldness, also known as androgenetic alopecia, is a severe hair loss that affects women at a high rate.
 Although this problem is similar to male pattern baldness, women can lose their hair in a much different way than men.

 Hair loss in women is average, especially as age progresses.
 However, almost half of women also experience hair loss after menopause.
 For this reason, hormones can be responsible for hair loss.
 If you notice that your hair is falling out, you can contact your doctors.
 Your doctors will begin treatment by determining the causes of hair loss.
 The earlier you treat this problem, the faster you can stop hair loss, and you have a chance to regrow your hair!

-In the process of female pattern baldness, the growth stage of your hair is greatly slowed down.
+In the process of female pattern baldness, the growth stage of your hair is significantly slowed down.
 It will also take much longer for new hair to come out.
 Your hair follicles shrink.
 This condition also causes new hair that grows to be thinner and sparser.
 Your hair like that can break easily.
-It is extremely normal to lose 75 to 100 strands of hair every day.
+It is exceptionally typical to lose 75 to 100 strands every day.
 But if you have a problem with female pattern baldness, this number will be higher.
 Your doctors divide female pattern baldness into three different types.
-These are Type 1, Type 2, and Type 3, which are the advanced stage.
+These are type 1, 2, and 3, the advanced stage.

 The problem of hair loss can be passed from parents to children.
 Many different genes are effective for this condition.
 You may have inherited these genes from your mother or father.